-The ARC has introduced a new open access policy for ARC funded research which takes effect from 1 January 2013.
-According to this new policy, the ARC requires that any publications arising from an ARC supported research project must be deposited into an open access institutional repository within a twelve (12) month period from the date of publication.
+The ARC Open Access Policy took effect from 1 January 2013.

+Any publications arising from an ARC supported research Project must be deposited into an open access institutional repository within a twelve (12) month period from the date of publication.

-The ARC understands that some researchers may not be able to meet the new requirements initially because of current legal or contractual obligations.
-In these cases, Final Reports must provide reasons why publications derived from a Project, Award, or Fellowship have not been deposited in an open access institutional repository within the twelve month period.
-The policy will be incorporated into all new Funding Rules and Agreements released after 1 January 2013.
-It will not be applied retrospectively to pre-existing Funding Rules and Agreements.
+In cases where researchers may not be able to meet the requirements because of current legal or contractual obligations, Final Reports must provide reasons why publications derived from a Project, Award, or Fellowship have not been deposited in an open access institutional repository within the twelve month period.

+The Policy has been incorporated into all Funding Rules and Agreements released after 1 January 2013.
+The Policy does not apply retrospectively to pre-existing Funding Rules and Agreements.

-Overview
+2. Overview